 The original project brief from our client, The Little Jet Company, was to produce a reduced size, flying replica of the US Navy’s Convair Sea Dart prototype seaborne jet fighter from the 1950s.

-Now the engineers at PES Performance Ltd have finally seen the Sea Dart undertake successful initial float and water trails of the aircraft in eastern England.
+Now the engineers at PES Performance Ltd have finally seen the Sea Dart undertake successful initial float and water trials of the aircraft in eastern England.
+See video of the trials here.

 The project required a huge amount of research, including reviewing original engineering drawings from the 1950s and searching 100s of archive photos.
 From there 3D Scanning and Engineering Design work was used to accurately recreate a scaled down aircraft manufactured from various composite and titanium materials.